rjury-sumo/sumo-telegraf-agent/docs/http_response.md

 # http_response
+A common use case for observability or monitoring is to execute regular synthetic HTTPS checks vs key applications to ensure an application or service is running.
+It can be useful to be able to run these checks from one or more locations within your cloud or datacenter environments.

+The open source telegraf http_response input plugin provides an easy to configure solution to setup synthetic HTTP checks.

 ```
 component=http_response
 ```

 Containerised synthetic http check as per: https://github.com/influxdata/telegraf/tree/master/plugins/inputs/http_response

-For a simple example of running this container to poll several sites every minute via kubernetes see: docker/orchestration/docker-k8s/pod.yaml
+For a simple example of running this container to poll several sites every minute via kubernetes see: orchestration/docker-k8s/pod.yaml

 ## env vars
 See: [env_vars.md](env_vars.md)